thumbspage — Image-Gallery Web Pages for Folders

 . means the directory where the script is being run, and is the

-The console input prompts above are really just the first level of
+The console input prompts and arguments above are really just the first level of

 options on thumbspage.
 The sections Customization